Mare-02/RconCpp/README.md

 # RconCpp

-I coded this simple RCON API for c++.
+I coded this simple Source RCON API for c++.
 It uses boost asio so you can run it on UNIX and windows systems